 Depending on the time of year, along the walk you’ll see anything from carpets of wildflowers to soaring osprey eagles.
 In the water, keep an eye out for sea lions, seals, dolphins and whales.
 At each bay there are lookouts, the views around Dynamite Bay are breathtaking.

-Toilets, parking, picnic and BBQ facilities can also around Dynamite Bay.
+Toilets, parking, picnic and BBQ facilities can also be found around Dynamite Bay.
 The area is rich in Indigenous history and has been home to the Yued People for thousands of years.
 Look out for ancient middens between Dynamite Baya and Anchorage Bay.
+For walkers, this is a really fun thing to do near Jurien Bay.